thuya-cms/thuya-cms.github.io/docs/basics/terminology/content-field-definition.md

 A content field definition defines the type, validation rules, and determinations for properties.
-Each content field definition need to have a unique name.
+Each content field definition needs to have a unique name.

 The following type of content field definitions can be defined: